Rapidfacture/rf-api-url2pdf/README.md

 # rf-api-url2pdf

-Create a pdf from a website via given url.
+Create a pdf from a website via given url, return the pdf file content as buffer.
+Take snapshots of multiple sites and merge the pdfs, when an array of urls is passed.

 ## Getting Started